Lyght-1/BugFables-Speedrun-Practice/README.md

 * F11 - Save position in room
 * F12 - Load position in room
 * DEL - Toggle NoClip+Infinite Jump
+* L-CTRL - Free Cam
+* 1 - Exit IL Mode
+* 2 - Map List (choose any map to tp to)
+* 3 - Choose IL (choose IL to practice)
+* 4 - Reset IL
+* 5 - Toggle Ghost
+* 6 - Undo Split
+* 7 - Toggle Freeze Resistance
+* 8 - Hide Timer IL
+* 9 - Toggle "Perfect" RNG (list of enemies affected below)

+Note: If you close or re-enter the main menu, you will lose your saved positions.

 In battle: